ethmimo/Whitepaper/README.md

    - Write whitepaper
    - Deploy website
    - Create initial version of Profile contracts
-   - Hold the crowdfunding event
+   - Hold the presale event
 2. Q2 2018
    - Hire team members and/or contractors to help build ERC-ME
    - Redesign contract architecture to make it clearer and upgradeable